icopy-site/awesome/docs/awesome/free-for-dev.md

    * [QuickChart](https://quickchart.io) — Generate embeddable image charts, graphs, and QR codes
    * [redbooth.com](https://redbooth.com) — P2P file syncing, free for up to 2 users
   * [resmush.it](https://resmush.it) — reSmush.it is a FREE API that provides image optimization. reSmush.it has been implemented on the most common CMS such as Wordpress, Drupal or Magento. reSmush.it is the most used image optimization API with more than 7 billions images already treated, and is still Free of charge.
-   * [Skynet](https://siasky.net) — An open protocol for hosting data and web applications on the decentralized web using [Sia](https://sia.tech/).
-Free tier provides storage upto 100GB.
    * [Shotstack](https://shotstack.io) - API to generate and edit video at scale.
 Free up to 20 minutes of rendered video per month
    * [tinypng.com](https://tinypng.com/) — API to compress and resize PNG and JPEG images, offers 500 compressions for free each month
    * [transloadit.com](https://transloadit.com/) — Handles file uploads and encoding of video, audio, images, documents.
 Free for Open source, charities, and students via the GitHub Student Developer Pack.
 Commercial applications get 2 GB free for test driving